Tummy Tightness after DIEP flap Breast Reconstruction

 Your Newly Altered Tummy

-The abdominal binder would be worn for another couple of weeks followed by a lighter weight, high waist-ed support garment purchased at the department store.
-I was getting used to that new feeling of having a tight tummy.
+The abdominal binder would be worn for another couple of weeks followed by a lighter weight, high waist-ed, support garment purchased at a department store.
+I was getting used to the new feeling of having a tight tummy.
 It was different to be sure, but not painful.
 I noticed if I sat for long periods of time it would feel as if it would get stiffer, or tighter to me.
 I would gently massage my tummy area in an outward motion from my belly button to the outer part of my waist.
-This seemed to help bring some relief to that stiffer feeling.
+This seemed to help bring some relief to the stiffer feeling.
 I would also do this at night after lying down.
-My physical therapist told me where the lymph nodes were in my groin area and I would massage this as well as my tummy incision.
+My physical therapist told me where the lymph nodes were in my groin area and I would massage this and my tummy incision.
 It was helpful and brought relief at the end of a long day.

-I began doing yoga and stretching exercises when given permission from my plastic surgeon and this, too, helped alleviate some of the tightness and lack of flexibility.
+I began doing yoga and stretching exercises when given permission from my plastic surgeon.
+This helped alleviate some of the tightness and lack of flexibility.
 I continue to wear my light weight compression garments on days of high activity or travel.

 The New You!

 My honest assessment of this new tummy tightness: It is not going to go away.
 It is not painful.
 You will get used to it.
 I get this question so often on my Facebook page and it was time to write a blog about it.
-I often tell women this: The photos or videos you see of men and women who have that “ripped” “six-pack” look is impressive.
+I often tell women this: The photos or videos you see of men and women who have a ripped” “six-pack” look is impressive.
 I don’t know what those abdominal muscles feel like but when I see people pounding on those “ripped” abs my sense is they must be tight.
 Your tummy is likely going to always feel a bit tight after DIEP flap surgery.
-That area was stretched and sewn down.
-Unless you gain a tremendous amount of weight, the underlying tissue has been altered and will always have that new tighter feel.
-I personally like the fact that I can no longer grab that handful of tummy skin.
-The tight tummy feeling has softened in the two years since I had my DIEP but it is still there and I now embrace it as the new me after breast cancer and breast reconstruction.
+The area was stretched and sewn down.
+Unless you gain a tremendous amount of weight, the underlying tissue has been altered and will always have a new, tighter feel.
+I personally like the fact that I can no longer grab a handful of tummy skin.
+The tight tummy feeling has softened in the three years since I had my DIEP but it is still there and I now embrace it as the new me after breast cancer and breast reconstruction.

 Body parts for any surgery are altered but your tummy will become softer over time.
 The look and feel of our new tummy will be different for each of us after DIEP flap surgery.
 How would you describe how your tummy feels after your surgery?
 Have you become used to the new tight feeling?